SysKitTeam/docs-point/releases/data-center/point-20-release-note.md

 ---
 description: >-
-  This article describes the new features and improvements in SysKit Point version 20.
+  This article describes the new features and improvements in Syskit Point version 20.
 ---

-# SysKit Point 20
+# Syskit Point 20

 [Start a free trial](https://www.syskit.com/products/point/free-trial/) and [tell us what you think.](https://www.syskit.com/company/contact-us/)